deerskindoll/deerskindoll/README.md

-Hi, I'm Jana Vrbka.
-I have over 4 years of experience as a knowledge manager.
-Check out the Portfolio repository for a samples of my work.
+Portfolio contains samples of my earlier writing prior to joining Red Hat.
+Can't wait to see how it evolves!